Book an appointment using SetMore

 Often, an alleged perpetrator of family violence will state that they were merely “returning the favor” against a prior incident of family violence that you started.
 When a court must combat mutual allegations of abuse, your court has to figure out whether you or your spouse were acting in self-defense or if one of you has a history of unprovoked violent behavior towards the other person.
 I have often seen people try and justify their past acts of family violence as a normal response to aggression based on cultural or family norms.
 A court will not accept this explanation.

-It is bad enough if you have been the victim of family violence, but when your spouse or partner abuses you physically, then your community suffers as well.
+It is bad enough if you have been the victim of family violence.
+However, when your spouse or partner abuses you physically, then your community suffers as well.
 This is because family violence is a societal problem and does not just affect you and your immediate family.
-Law enforcement, emergency medical personnel, members of the legal community, and social workers are just a few of the groups that become involved when you are involved in an incident involving family violence.
+Law enforcement, emergency medical personnel, legal professionals, and social workers actively engage in incidents of family violence.

-Consider the strain your partner or spouse puts you through due to lost work hours if you are injured sufficiently to require time off from work.
+Consider lost work hours due to injuries from partner/spouse strain.
 Medical treatment, subsequent doctor visits, and time away from your work are all consequences that also affect other people you live and share a community with.

 Family violence is premeditated- it is not an unintentional reaction